 Changes you must tell us about straight away.

-Reported changes in circumstances can reduce or end your Discretionary Housing Payment award early, therefore Stockton Benefits Service must be advised of all changes as they occur.
+Reported changes in circumstances can reduce or end your Discretionary Housing Payment award early, therefore Stockton Revenues, Benefits and Welfare Service must be advised of all changes as they occur.

 Please note that it may also be necessary for you to advise the Department for Work and Pensions about changes in circumstances that affect your Universal Credit.